Skip to content

 That belief feels reassuring.
 It’s also wrong.

-This paper explains why.
+This article explains why.

-What Home Warranties Are Really For
+What Home Warranties Are Really Designed To Cover

-They usually cover:
+They usually cover things like:

-• Heating and air systems
+• Heating and air conditioning systems

 • Water heaters